Krunalsoni005/Marketing-and-retail-analytics/README.md

 # Marketing-and-retail-analytics for Olist Company

-Note :- I upload marketing and retail analystics project files on drive , please check through below link if it can not direcly open then copy and pasete in your bowser , in this link you can see my presentation skills , visulisation skills , python skills , critical thinkinf and thought process of analytical thinking and many more.
+Note :- I upload marketing and retail analystics project files on drive , please check through below link if it can not direcly open then copy and pasete in your bowser , in this link you can see my presentation skills , visulisation skills , python skills , critical thinking and thought process of analytical thinking and many more.

 Document Detail And name :-